ait-79i/ait-79i/README.md

 <img align="right" alt="GIF" src="https://github.com/ait-79i/images/blob/main/code.gif" width="500" height="320" />

-hi, i'm Abdelkarim AIT HQI, a full stack web developer from MOROCCO. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, learning, learning from others experiences, and code quality of the things I build.
+Hi, i'm Abdelkarim AIT HQI, a full stack web developer from MOROCCO. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, learning, learning from others experiences, and code quality of the things I build.

 i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.